NethServer/ns8-docs/README.rst

 In other documents refer to "My title" with the ``:ref:`` command::

-    More informations are explained on :ref:`mytitle-section`
+    More information can be found at :ref:`mytitle-section`

 Use the \* character for unordered list ::